Arseniiiii-ai/dynamic-price-optimization-rl/README.md

 - [x] Enhanced training visualization (300 DPI graphs).
 - [x] Model persistence (.pth saving/loading).

-### 🟡 Phase 3: Market Complexity (In Progress)
+### 🟢 Phase 3: Market Complexity (Completed)

-- [ ] Competitor Dynamics: Adding rival agents to the environment.
+- [x] Competitor Dynamics: Adding rival agents to the environment.
-- [ ] Inventory Constraints: Stock-level aware pricing strategies.
+- [x] Inventory Constraints: Stock-level aware pricing strategies.
-- [ ] Multi-Agent Simulation: Competitive market scenarios.
+- [x] Multi-Agent Simulation: Competitive market scenarios.

-### 🔵 Phase 4: -
+### 🟡 Phase 4: Intelligence Dashboard (In Progress)

-Soon!
+- [ ] Interactive Controls: Building a sidebar to adjust live inventory levels and competitor aggressiveness.
+- [ ] Real-Time Simulation: A "Play" button to watch the AI agent compete against the rival agent in a live visual loop.
+- [ ] Strategy Explainability: Visualizing the "Policy Map" to show at what stock levels the agent decides to trigger a price hike.
+- [ ] Performance Metrics: Real-time tracking of Total Profit, Revenue, and remaining Stock via Streamlit charts.

 ---
 ### 👤 About the Author